Dr Greg Liston Senior Lecturer School of Theology

 - [email protected]

-Greg is a Lecturer in Theology at Laidlaw College.
+Greg is Acting Head of Theology at Laidlaw College.
 He teaches primarily in the area of systematic theology.
 His research interests focus on the role of the Spirit in the life of the church, and exploring how the interaction between science and theology raises fundamental questions about reality and the nature of time.
 Before taking up his current role, Greg’s journey has included Ph.D.’s in both systematic theology and quantum physics, being the senior pastor of a local Auckland suburban Baptist church, and strategic management consulting.
 Greg is married to Diane and has two children, Emily and James.
 He and his family attend Mt Albert Baptist Church.

 Third Article Theology: TAT is a relatively recently developed methodology in systematic theology which intentionally views reality through the lens of the Spirit (the third article of the Apostles Creed).
 Initially, theologians pursuing this approach focused on the development of a Spirit Christology.
 Following this, TAT has been applied to a variety of other doctrines, including ecclesiology, Scripture, anthropology, and public theology.
 Greg is currently exploring the application of TAT to the doctrines of eschatology, ecclesiology and missiology.